zhuhang-jasper/baser-react/readme.md

 **Tip: Click the first letter (top left) and keep hitting 'TAB' button until you reach the last letter (bottom right).**

 ### How to use
-1. Use `npm install` or Copy from 'gh-pages' branch.
+1. Use `npm install`
-2. Open simulator.html JavaScript section, modify accordingly.
+2. Open simulator.html, modify JavaScript accordingly.
-3. See known issues before you 'Find Word'.

 Wordbase game App (available on [iphone](https://itunes.apple.com/us/app/wordbase/id777638764?mt=8) and